Evangelicalism: Church government and organizations

+Myanmar Institute of Theology, affiliated with the Myanmar Baptist Convention.

+Hong Kong Baptist Hospital, affiliated with the Baptist Convention of Hong Kong.

 The word church has several meanings among evangelicals.
-It can refer to the universal church (the body of Christ) including all Christians everywhere.
+It can refer to the universal church (the body of Christ), including all Christians everywhere.
 It can also refer to the church (congregation), which is the visible representation of the invisible church.
-It is responsible for teaching and administering the sacraments or ordinances (baptism and the Lord's Supper, but some evangelicals also count footwashing as an ordinance as well).
+It is responsible for teaching and administering the sacraments or ordinances (baptism and the Lord's Supper, but some evangelicals also count footwashing as an ordinance).

 Many evangelical traditions adhere to the doctrine of the believers' Church, which teaches that one becomes a member of the Church by the new birth and profession of faith.
-This originated in the Radical Reformation with Anabaptists but is held by denominations that practice believer's baptism.
-Evangelicals in the Anglican, Methodist and Reformed traditions practice infant baptism as one's initiation into the community of faith and the New Testament counterpart to circumcision, while also stressing the necessity of personal conversion later in life for salvation.
+This originated in the Radical Reformation with Anabaptists but is now also held by denominations that practice believer's baptism.
+Evangelicals in the Anglican, Methodist, and Reformed traditions practice infant baptism as one's initiation into the community of faith and the New Testament counterpart to circumcision, while also stressing the necessity of personal conversion later in life for salvation.

 Some evangelical denominations operate according to episcopal polity or presbyterian polity.
 However, the most common form of church government within Evangelicalism is congregational polity.
 This is especially common among nondenominational evangelical churches.
-Many churches are members of a national and international denomination for a cooperative relationship in common organizations, for the mission and social areas, such as humanitarian aid, schools, theological institutes and hospitals.
-Common ministries within evangelical congregations are pastor, elder, deacon, evangelist and worship leader.
-The ministry of bishop with a function of supervision over churches on a regional or national scale is present in all the Evangelical Christian denominations, even if the titles president of the council or general overseer are mainly used for this function.
+Many churches are members of a national and international denomination for a cooperative relationship in common organizations, for the mission and social areas, such as humanitarian aid, schools, theological institutes, and hospitals.
+Common ministries within evangelical congregations are pastor, elder, deacon, evangelist, and worship leader.
+The ministry of bishop, with a function of supervision over churches on a regional or national scale, is present in all the Evangelical Christian denominations, even though titles president of the council or general overseer are mainly used for this function.
 The term bishop is explicitly used in certain denominations.
 Some evangelical denominations are members of the World Evangelical Alliance and its 129 national alliances.

 Some evangelical denominations officially authorize the ordination of women in churches.
 The female ministry is justified by the fact that Mary Magdalene was chosen by Jesus to announce his resurrection to the apostles.
 The first Baptist woman who was consecrated pastor is the American Clarissa Danforth in the denomination Free Will Baptist in 1815.
 Since then, various other evangelical denominations have come to accept the ordination of women: in 1882, in the American Baptist Churches USA; in the Assemblies of God of the United States, since 1927; in 1965, in the National Baptist Convention, USA; in 1969, in the Progressive National Baptist Convention; and in 1975, in The Foursquare Church.